PHP-DI/demo/README.md

 ## Disclaimer

 Watch out, this project is meant to show how to build an application from scratch with PHP-DI in the simplest way possible.
-You are of course not encouraged to do that (many good frameworks exist already), this is only meant to learn.
-Be also aware that this code should not go to production.
+Be aware that this code is only meant for learning purposes and should probably not go to production as-is.

 Improvements and pull requests are welcome.